zihaozhang9/FaceBoxes/README.md

 Inatall caff-ssd.

-A imdb dataset is necessray to train a model which has labels in a Caffe model.
+A imdb dataset is necessray to train a model.

 ## Contact